 The Independent Food Aid Network's strategy:

-This strategy sets out how IFAN seeks to realise this vision and achieve its aims whilst upholding the core principles first outlined when founded in 2016.
+This strategy sets out how the Independent Food Aid Network (IFAN) seeks to realise this vision and achieve its aims whilst upholding the core principles first outlined when the organisation was founded in 2016.

 To fulfil this vision, IFAN has three main aims: